 In Cytoscape 2.8.0 and later versions, the Passthrough Mapping can recognize some text representations of values.
-This means, if you have a string column named Node Size Values, you can directly map those values as the Node Size by setting "Node Size Values" as controlling column with Node Size "Passthrough Mapping".
+This means, if you have a string column named Node Size Values, you can directly map those values as the node size by setting Node Size Values as controlling column for the Node Size property, with a Passthrough Mapping.
 The following value types are supported: